AnumFatima89/fatima_anum/content/publications/kernelised-stein-discrepancy/index.md

   - me
   - gesine-reinert

-date: 2026-04-01
+date: '2026-05-02T00:00:00Z'

-publishDate: 2026-04-01
+publishDate: '2026-08-30T00:00:00Z'

-publication_types:
+publication_types: ['paper-conference']
-  - article

-peer_reviewed: false
+publication:
+  name: "Proceedings of The 29th International Conference on Artificial Intelligence and Statistics"
+  short_name: "AISTATS 2026"
+  volume: "300"
+  pages: "1225-1233"
+  publisher: "PMLR"

-featured: true
+peer_reviewed: true

 abstract: |
-  Complex data are often represented as a graph, which in turn can often be viewed as a realisation of a random graph, such as an inhomogeneous random graph model (IRG).
+  Complex data are often represented as a graph, which in turn can often be viewed as a realisation of a random graph, such as an inhomogeneous random graph model(IRG).
 For general fast goodness-of-fit tests in high dimensions, kernelised Stein discrepancy (KSD) tests are a powerful tool.
 Here, we develop a KSD-type test for IRG models that can be carried out with a single observation of the network.
 The test applies to a network of any size, but is particularly interesting for small networks for which asymptotic tests are not warranted.
 We also provide theoretical guarantees.

 tags:
   - Stein's Method